 Top with diced tomatoes, then pour tomato sauce and spices on top.
 Again, do not mix.

-Set Instant Pot for 3 minutes.
-After cook time, do a quick release.
+Set Instant Pot for 3 minutes (if you are using a corn based pasta, do 2 minutes) After cook time, do a quick release.

 When it’s safe to open the lid, give your chili mac a good stir, then add in desired amount of cheddar cheese.
 Garnish with fresh cilantro.